Skip to content

 Short answers, pulled from the story.

-What is the origin of the name Cooch Behar?
+What does the name Cooch Behar mean?

 When did Cooch Behar become part of West Bengal?